Europe 360: Usurpation of Julian

 11 Dec 359 Capital of Constantinople

-Constantius II had largely avoided Constantinople during his reign but in late 359 he returned to reside there as he prepared for a new Persian campaign.
+Constantius II had largely avoided New Rome (Constantinople) during his reign but in late 359 he returned to reside there as he prepared for a new Persian campaign.
 That December he acknowledged the city’s status as a capital comparable to Rome by appointing the first known Urban Prefect of the City Honoratus there and granting him jurisdiction over the three neighboring provinces.
 Even so, it would not be until the accession of Theodosius I in 379 that emperors would start favoring Constantinople as their permanent residence. in wikipedia

 360 Lupicinus in Britain